-Karting is expensive.
-A racing kart will cost around $8000, plus $1000 for a decent set of gear.
+Karting is very expensive, and a racing kart will cost around $8000, plus $1000 for a decent set of gear.
 If you are going to participate in championships, there are extra costs such as entry fees, fuel, consumables, repairs, and travel.
-This brings the cost to around $11,000 for a year of competition.
+This brings the cost to around $11,000 for a year of racing.

-In other sports like tennis for example, you can simply buy your racquet and tennis balls and get started.
-But karting requires some running costs which make it more expensive than other sports.
-In motorsport, it costs money if you want to race.
-I researched all the possible costs you might be facing in order to set out this perfect starter guide.
+In other sports like tennis for example, you can simply buy your racket and tennis balls and get started.
+But karting requires some additional running costs that make it more expensive than other sports.
+Below, I’ll go through all of these costs in detail so that you can understand how expensive karting can be.

 The engine that you buy will be based largely on two factors.
 The first is the class that you will be running in.
 The class you will run in is based on your age, and of course the younger the class the cheaper the engine.
 The second factor is the popularity of engines in your local championships.
 Most championships will focus on one make of engine in order to keep a level playing field.